rdkcentral/mock-firebolt/cli/README.md

 To start/stop recording of firebolt calls being passed through Mock Firebolt: run `node cli.mjs --session start` or `node cli.mjs --session stop`

+## Session Output Options

+To change the output format of the session recording use option `--sessionOutput log` with start, stop, or call in between starting and stopping.
+Valid output options are:
+- log: method call request and response objects ordered by the timestamp of the objects
+- raw (default): list of method call objects containing both request and response in one object
+- mock-overrides: a directory of method calls that are either a json file or yml file if there were multiple of the same method call with different params

+To change the output directory of the session recording use `--sessionOutputPath ./output/examples` with start, stop, or call in between starting and stopping.
+This will save the recording to the directory specified.
+Default for log|raw is server/output/sessions and for mock-overrides is server/output/mocks

 ## Sequence of Events

 To process json file containing sequence of events :